phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## User Configuration
 #### enterprise-setup
 This option can be run by enterprise users immediately after package installation or as part of an in-house setup script.
-Running this command will ensure the phoronix-test-suite program is never interrupted on new runs to accept user agreement changes and defaults the anonymous usage reporting to being disabled and other conservative defaults.
+Running this command will ensure the phoronix-test-suite program is never interrupted on new runs to accept user agreement changes.
+It also defaults the anonymous usage reporting to being disabled, along with other conservative settings.

 #### network-info
 This option will print information detected by the Phoronix Test Suite around the system's network configuration.